 Distributional Requirements by Year

-Students benefit most from fulfilling the distributional requirements early in their college careers and then building on their new knowledge and capabilities.
+Students benefit from fulfilling the distributional requirements early in their college careers and then building on their new knowledge and capabilities.
 For this reason, Yale College requires partial fulfillment of the distributional requirements during the first year, the sophomore year, and the junior year.
-A chart in the Academics section of the Yale College Website illustrates the milestone requirements detailed below.

 Note that credit from outside Yale may not be applied toward the distributional requirements for the first year; accordingly, students who are permitted by the Committee on Honors and Academic Standing to repair a deficiency in these requirements over the summer following the first year must do so by means of enrollment in Yale Summer Session.

-Students must have completed all of their skills requirements by the end of the sixth term of enrollment in order to be eligible for promotion to senior standing.
+Students must have completed all of their skills requirements, and must have earned at least one course credit in each of the disciplinary areas, by the end of the sixth term of enrollment in order to be eligible for promotion to senior standing.